transmitly/transmitly/README.md

 builder.Services.AddSingleton(communicationsClient);
 ```
-and we'll also update our Dispatch call to provide a transactional model for the template engine to use.
+We'll also update our dispatch call to provide a transactional model for the template engine.

 ```csharp
 class AccountRegistrationService